TooSalty0000/OverTurret/README.md

 I also worked on item throwing system.
 Before, the player threw the items at a fixed distance.
 Now, the player throws it based on how long the player holds the space key.
 This is done by creating a "throw mode," which will be useful when I add animations later.

 As I worked on the throwing, I also decided to let the items land on tables.
 Thus, I made the player throw the items higher.
 Then, I made the items land on the table the item collides with.
 This was more confusing than expected (Thanks to this, I failed my 1 commit per day challenge.........).
 However, this helped me understand override functions and inheritance better.
 Yay...?

+## Pre.1.8
+In this stage, I worked on the cameras.
+Because the map is long, I would think one camera would not be enough.
+Thus, I made two cameras and let the players exchange between two.

+I am on a trip when I made this, so I didn't do much.
+Welp.
+Too bad. :P At least I did something.